 Several imaging, cognitive, and motor measures have been proposed as suitable candidates for tracking disease progression, but so far most studies have relied on cross-sectional data to infer usefulness (for review see Weir et al 2011).
 Such inferences risk overestimating the sensitivity of measures because cross-sectional group differences might represent the accumulation of up to 25 years of neurodegeneration.
 Longitudinal studies over durations relevant to clinical-trial timelines are therefore essential, but few studies have described change within premanifest and early stage HD, particularly over short periods.
-In TRACK-HD we have previously reported significant progressive white-matter, regional, and whole-brain atrophy over 12 months across the spectrum of disease from premanifest to early stage HD (Tabrizi et al 2011).
-Furthermore, we have also observed accompanying deterioration in clinical, motor and cognitive measures in early HD, but to date our data have not yielded a similarly large range of potential outcomes to track disease progression during the premanifest stages.
+In TRACK-HD we have previously reported significant progressive white-matter, regional, and whole-brain atrophy over 12 months across the spectrum of disease from premanifest to early stage HD (Tabrizi et al 2011); we have also observed accompanying deterioration in clinical, motor and cognitive measures in early HD.

 In the premanifest cohort, significant global, regional and grey/white matter structural changes have been detected, e.g. using boundary shift integral (BSI) analysis and Voxel Based Morphometric (VBM) analyses of 3T MRI data (Tabrizi et al. 2011).
-However, there are currently no reliable functional markers of disease progression in any modality.
+However, at 24 months there were no reliable functional markers of disease progression in any modality.
+It was not until 36-months, that we were able to demonstrate detectable worsening on a number of key clinical, quantitative-motor and cognitive tasks that accompanied this widespread macroand micro-structural loss.
+However, even at 36 months these changes are only evident in individuals who are fewer than 10 years to predicted symptom onset, and in those further from predicted onset there is still little evidence of significant functional decline (Tabrizi et al. 2013).
 We must therefore conclude that in order to measure longitudinal change in a premanifest population the sensitivity range of measurement within each assessment needs to be recalibrated.
 It is a basic psychometric principle that sensitivity of measurement in one functional range, e.g. individuals with early HD, comes at the expense of loss of sensitivity in other potentially measurable parts of the disease, e.g., healthy, premanifest individuals with clean motor scores.
-Furthermore, disease progression will continue with the TRACK-HD premanifest cohort and the natural markers of progression that we are already able to detect, e.g. increasing motor and total functional capacity scores, are expected to increase resulting in a perimanifest disease group who may show detectable functional decline within the next 36-months.
+Furthermore, disease progression will continue with the TRACK-HD premanifest cohort and the natural markers of progression that we are already able to detect, e.g. increasing motor and total functional capacity scores, are expected to increase resulting in a perimanifest disease group who may show detectable functional decline within the 36-months of the study extension.

 Functional MRI measures blood flow within the brain and has already demonstrated dysfunction in the premanifest stages of HD (Saft et al. 2008, Kloppel et al. 2009) In addition to task-dependent fMRI, resting state fMRI has recently emerged as a technique which may be sensitive to functional reorganization in degenerative conditions such as Alzheimer's disease (Wu et al. 2011), and it is yet to be established whether this method would be sensitive to functional changes in HD and whether longitudinal change can be detected.
-We propose to include resting state fMRI alongside the existing structural measures, which will enable us to understand the relationship between the two and is a significant advantage over stand-alone fMRI studies.
+Resting state fMRI was therefore included alongside the existing structural measures, which will enable us to understand the relationship between the two and is a significant advantage over stand-alone fMRI studies.
 It will also be possible to compare both structural and functional changes in those that show the greatest disease progression versus those that show the least change.